 - In-depth understanding of the education and skills ‘ecosystem’ from early years to adult and higher education.
 Caroline will bring a wealth of experience to any of your projects in the area of education and skills.

-- Caroline is passionate about educational research, but she is also keen to broaden her research activity and gain expertise in new areas.
-Educational research skills easily translate to commercial user experience research as projects often explore learner experiences of education and training such as apprenticeships and adult education.
-For example, Caroline recently researched user journeys of adults returning to education for the first time since leaving school, focusing on attitudes, motivations, touchpoints, pain points, and how their experience could be improved.
+- Caroline is passionate about educational research, but she is also keen to diversify her research activity and gain expertise in new areas.
+Educational research skills easily translate to customer experience/customer journey research as projects often explore learner experiences of education and training such as apprenticeships and adult education.
+For example, Caroline recently researched learner (customer) journeys of adults returning to education for the first time since leaving school, focusing on attitudes, motivations, touch-points, pain points, and how the service could be improved and enhanced.

 Caroline taught in both primary and secondary school sectors for ten years before moving into educational research via an MA in research methods.
 She landed her first research job in 2008 at the Centre for Education and Industry, University of Warwick, where she worked on a range of educational research themes in the 14-19 education phase with a general focus on vocational education/training and programmes to re-engage learners who have either dropped out or are at risk of dropping out of learning.
 Since becoming a freelancer in 2017, Caroline has continued to focus on researching initiatives to support learner engagement and aspirations in education and training.
-She is also keen to move into commercial user experience research drawing on her experiences of learner experience research and is spending much of the ‘lock-down lull’ re-training herself in this area.
+She is also keen to diversify into customer experience/customer journey research, drawing on her expertise in learner experience research.
+Caroline is spending much of the ‘lock-down lull’ re-training herself in this area.

 - Children & Youth

 - Government, social research, education